Top 20 Non-Disney Attractions in Orlando

 - Mini Golf – Pirate’s Cove Adventure Golf – mini golf with a cool pirate theme, Congo River Golf & Exploration Co. has a jungle theme and live alligators.

-- LEGOLAND Florida (Winter Haven – about 45 min southwest of Orlando) – The largest LEGOLAND theme park to date, and now includes a water park.
+- LEGOLAND Florida (Winter Haven – about 45 min southwest of Orlando) – The largest LEGOLAND theme park to date, and now includes a water park and 2 hotels.
 Aimed at ages 2-12, but any LEGO addict will have a great time here.
+Since we have a LEGO addict… we have a few posts on LEGOLAND, but I would suggest starting with this one.

 - I-Ride Trolley – A must for train lovers and more fun than taking the bus.
-Multiple stops along I-Drive including the Prime and Premium Outlet malls, SeaWorld, Wet ‘n Wild, Pointe Orlando outdoor mall (shopping, restaurants, theater), and several more.
+Multiple stops along I-Drive including the Prime and Premium Outlet malls, SeaWorld, Pointe Orlando outdoor mall (shopping, restaurants, theater), and several more.
 Kids under 12 ride free with paying adult.

 - Monkey Joe’s – Super fun indoor inflatable playground… slides, bounce houses, obstacle courses, etc. Ideal for kids under 10 all the way down to toddlers.
 The only caveat: hose your child down immediately after coming here.
 All of these types of places are breeding grounds for the latest flu bug or virus, and you don’t want to spend the next 3 days with a sick kid.
 Been there, done that.